kmissoumi/sauce-labs-api-workshop/examples.md

 ### Set your enviornment variables.

-Create a Webhook for the target project.
+[Create a Webhook][api-create-webhook] for the target project.
 This allows us to log the examples we process.

 ```